jeffthomasiii/Just-a-Thought-Blog/_posts/2025-08-06-the-power-of-look.md

 > **What we ignore can trip us.**
 > **What we gaze at can change us.**

-That’s why Scripture doesn’t just say *don’t look*—it says *fix your eyes* on Jesus.
+That’s why Scripture doesn’t just say *don’t look*, it says *fix your eyes* on Jesus.
 Because where your eyes go, your feet will follow.

 …just a thought.

 What’s one thing you've been looking at lately that’s quietly shaping your direction, for better or for worse?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDYzMzU2OTQwXX0=
+eyJoaXN0b3J5IjpbMTc1NzAzNTgyNF19
 -->